 [CP, IR] In the 1980s an unprecedented process of change began in Latin America: nations turned toward democracy and the market.
 This seminar explores the literature on regime and economic change and, at the same time, encourages students to think about ways to study the post-reform period.
 The seminar begins by looking at the situation prior to the transition: the sources of Latin America’s over expanded state, economic decay, political instability, and democratic deficit.
 The seminar then focuses directly on the processes of transition, paying particular attention to the challenges encountered.
 It explores, theoretically and empirically, the extent to which democracy and markets are compatible.
 The seminar then places Latin America’s process of change in a global context: comparisons will be drawn with Asian and post-Socialist European cases.
 The seminar concludes with an overview of current shortcomings of the transition: Latin America’s remaining international vulnerability (the Tequila Crisis of 1995 and the Asian Flu of 1997), the rise of crime, drug trade, and neopopulism, the cleavage between nationalists and internationalists, the prospects for further deepening of reforms and the political backlash against reforms in the 2000s.
 This course fulfills the requirements of an advanced seminar in Political Science.

 Requisite: Some background in the economics and politics of developing areas.
 Limited to 15 students.
 Not open to first- and second-year students.
 Fall semester.
-Professor Corrales.2014-15: Not offered
+Professor Corrales.2016-17: Offered in Spring 2017

 (Offered as BLST 65 and POSC 95 [US].)
 As the leader of the Indian independence struggle in the first half of the 20th century, M. K.Gandhi galvanized the marginalized and the voiceless in an epic struggle to gain recognition and freedom.
 A student of Gandhi’s philosophy, Martin Luther King did much the same as the most important leader of the civil rights movement in the United States during the 1950s and 1960s.
 Because they successfully mobilized millions of ordinary men and women to oppose imperialism and racism, these two figures epitomize the best possibilities of force directed toward democratic ends.
 Nevertheless, they both expressed profound discomfort with politics.
 For example, each opposed violence as a matter of principle, celebrated individual interiority, and emphasized the importance of religious practice.
 This seminar will explore the tension between the political influence of these important figures and their equally deep ambivalence towards politics.
 Themes for discussion will include (1) the relationship between interiority and citizenship (2) the relationship between a care of the self and a conception of the self as the bearer of political rights (3) the role of imprisonment and freedom (4) nonviolence and its relationship to the individual and as an instrument for public advancement and (5) the relationship between technology and modernity.
 This seminar will focus specifically on the writings of Gandhi and King, and less on the context and history of their times.
 Readings will include: Autobiography, The Story of My Experiments with Truth, Hind Swaraj, and Satyagragha in South Africa by M. K. Gandhi and A Testament of Hope: Essential Writings and Speeches of Martin Luther King Jr. Requirements will include a five-page paper during the semester, a class presentation, and a 20-page paper due at the conclusion of the class.